Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 As we age, our bodies undergo changes that can make us more susceptible to illnesses like the flu.

-In this article, we will share valuable flu prevention tips to help protect you and your loved ones during flu season.
+This guide shares practical flu prevention tips for older persons to help protect you and your loved ones through flu season.

 Higher Risk of Severe Complications